 3. Incorporate air and swish the icewine around your mouth

-When taking your sip, allow in some air and swish the sip around your pallet.
-Swishing icewine around your mouth with some air really opens up the flavors and coats your pallet.
+When taking your sip, allow in some air and swish the sip around your palate.
+Swishing icewine around your mouth with some air really opens up the flavors and coats your palate.
 When swishing the icewine around, press your tongue firmly to the back of your teeth so it stays out of the way and doesn't activate your sweet receptors.

-4. Let the sip linger on your pallet
+4. Let the sip linger on your palate

-Holding the sip in your mouth for a few seconds longer will allow the icewine acids to catch up to your pallet, completely changing the flavors.
-It's almost like your sip of icewine is a flavor chameleon and the acids change the flavor into something else!
+Holding the sip in your mouth for a few seconds longer will allow the icewine acids to catch up to your palate, completely changing the flavors.
+It's almost like your sip is a flavor chameleon and the acids change the flavor into something else!

 The ultimate icewine flavor pairing is something bold, like buffalo wings.
 Yes, buffalo wings!
-I know this sounds a little crazy but hot sauce and blue cheese go perfectly together with icewine, which means buffalo wings with a blue cheese dipping sauce is the ultimate icewine flavor pairing!
-If you are thinking of making this icewine food pairing a thing, here is an awesome Buffalo Chicken Pasta Salad recipe to try!
+I know this sounds a little crazy but hot sauce and blue cheese go perfectly together with icewine, which means buffalo wings with a blue cheese dipping sauce is the ultimate flavor pairing!

 I've also heard of people making icewine cocktails and blending the drink with ice (how fitting).
 If you are thinking of making an icewine cocktail, I would highly recommend a doing half icewine, half Ciroc vodka and blending it together with ice.
 Ciroc vodka is made from grapes, so it's a match made in icewine cocktail heaven!